rosspeckomplekt/interpersonal/README.md

 ## Status

 We are are actively looking for feedback.
-If you have any ideas or suggestions open an issue.
+Do open an issue if you have any ideas or suggestions.
-We are currently working on rebuilding interpersonal using a more generalized approach using neural networks, and experimenting between using LSTMs versus Deep Reinforment Learning with PPO (proximal policy optimization, since it is an embedding in continuous space).

 ## Purpose